Construction management can be downright grueling. But, by using 16 proven construction management tips, the work becomes easier.

 - Construction codes

 In the same vein, document critical project information.
-Instead of making a phone call, send out an email for record purposes.
-Because if shit hits the fan, you want to at least have a record of what transpired.
+Rather than making a phone call, shoot out an email for the sake of having a record.
+‘Cause if things go south, you’ll want to have a paper trail of what went down.

 #10 Build an awesome team

-If your team consists of lazy incompetent workers, you won’t get far.
-It doesn’t matter how great of a construction manager you are either.
-So, choose your team wisely by properly vetting everyone.
+If your crew is full of lackluster, unskilled workers, you won’t get far.
+It doesn’t matter how amazing a construction manager you are.
+So, choose your team wisely and vet each person thoroughly.

-Also, don’t micromanage workers.
-For one, it’s not possible with large-size construction projects.
-Secondly, you need to focus on the project’s end goal as the leader.
-Otherwise, the project will suffer.
+And hey, don’t micromanage your workers.
+For one, it’s just not doable with massive construction projects.
+Plus, you need to keep your eyes on the prize as the leader.
+If you don’t, the project will suffer.

-If you make a mistake, own up to it.
-In return, you’ll set an example for your staff and all other parties in the project.
-Even more, you’ll gain the respect of the people you work with.
+If you goof up, admit it.
+In return, you’ll set an example for your team and everyone involved in the project.
+Plus, you’ll earn the respect of your colleagues.

-I’ve first-hand seen how everyone follows the lead of a great construction manager.
-Once a construction manager owns up to a mistake, others will follow suit.
-This is powerful leadership!
+I’ve seen firsthand how folks follow the lead of an exceptional construction manager.
+Once a manager takes responsibility for a mistake, others will follow suit.
+That’s powerful leadership!

-In construction, every day matters.
-Because time is money.
+In construction, every single day counts.
+Time is money, after all.

-So always keep a close eye on your schedule.
-Also, learn about all the moving pieces of different project types.
-You’ll avoid setting schedules too tight or loose.
+So, always keep a watchful eye on your schedule.
+Learn the ins and outs of different project types so you can avoid setting schedules that are too tight or too loose.

 - Owner scope changes